 From industrial designers to architects, filmmakers to video game developers, designing on a computer in 3D has changed the way professionals in design industries work.
-The 3D design software landscape today is vast and often overlaps, so it can be difficult to know whether you need 3D modeling, BIM or CAD software.
+The 3D design software landscape today is vast and often overlaps, so it can be difficult to know whether you need 3D modeling software, BIM software or CAD software.
 Comparing these three categories may give you a better idea of what will work best for you.

 What is 3D modeling software?

 3D modeling software is the most general of the 3D design categories.
 All 3D design software will have some method of 3D modeling, but 3D modeling software is primarily used to create 3D assets for animation.
 The most basic 3D modeling software will only permit you to create 3D models, but most programs often include tools for animation, texture painting or rendering.